-- Missed assignments are the student's responsibility. - Students who are absent due to illness have two days for every one day absent to make-up missed assignments, quizzes, or tests.
-For example, a student who was absent three days would be given three school days to complete the missed work.
-Individual classrooms may have specific and more defined guidelines for these circumstances.
+· Missed assignments are the student's responsibility.

-- When a student is absent for three or more days due to illness, a parent may call the school office before 9:30 a.m. to arrange for the pick-up of homework assignments. - Any absence that is not due to personal illness or injury, medical/dental appointment, funeral, or for religious observances/celebrations is considered unexcused.
+- Students who are absent due to illness have one day for each class period absence to make-up the missed assignments, quizzes, or tests.
+For example, a student who was absent three days would be given three school days to complete the missed work. - \cdot When a student is absent for three or more days due to illness, a parent may call the school office before 9:30 a.m. to arrange for the pick-up of homework assignments. - · Any absence that is not due to personal illness or injury, medical/dental appointments, funeral, or for religious observances/celebrations is considered unexcused.
 When parent(s) wish to take their child out of school for several days for personal reasons, they should discuss the student's progress with the teacher and principal who will advise them of the effect such an absence would have on the pupil's school work. - The school is under no obligation to provide tutoring, makeup work, or special testing schedules for unexcused absences.
-The principal, in consultation with the teacher, has final and absolute discretion to determine the conditions and terms governing such absences. - If a student must leave school prior to the last day of school, an incomplete grade may be given in any affected subject areas.
+The principal, in consultation with the teacher, has final and absolute discretion to determine the conditions and terms governing such absences. - · If a student must leave school prior to the last day of school, an incomplete grade may be given in any affected subject areas.
 All work necessary to clear the incomplete from the transcript must be completed during the summer in order for grades to be entered for the third trimester for the year.
 The principal has final and absolute discretion to determine the conditions and terms governing such absences. - The school calendar provides for extended weekends and vacations throughout the school year.
 Parents are encouraged to schedule trips or family outings during these times so as to eliminate the need to interrupt a child's learning process.